Helping Students Attend College

 - Federal Supplemental Educational Opportunity Grant » Federal Supplemental Educational Opportunity Grants (FSEOG) are grants awarded to low income undergraduate students.
 Federal Supplemental Educational Opportunity Grants do not have to be repaid by students.

-To find out more about the different types of Federal grants and loans available to students and what the requirements are, the Student Aid website is a great resource.
+To find out more about the different types of Federal grants and loans available to students and what the requirements are, the Federal Student Aid website is a great resource.

 State Student Aid